Puigcerber/angular-unit-testing/README.md

 ### Creating a provider mock

-We create the implementation in a separate `my-service.service.mock.coffee` file so we can reuse it.
+We create the implementation in a separate `my-service.service.mock.js` file so we can reuse it.

 ```js
 angular.module('myServiceMock', [])